 Cellular Biology: May be fulfilled by a single course in Cell and/or Molecular Biology and/or Genetics.

 Statistics/Biostatistics: An understanding of the application of statistical methods in the analysis of data is expected given the increasing reliance on current biomedical and healthcare research as part of the curriculum.

 Physics: An understanding of the correlation of basic physics to human physiology and anatomy (e.g. physics and/or biophysics) should be completed.
 Labs are optional.

 Sociology: An introduction to the principles of social organization, with particular emphasis on the social determinants of healthcare is expected.

 Psychology: An introduction to the basic principles of psychology with emphasis on the biological basis of behavior are recommended.

-Understanding that the preliminary coursework leading up to the aforementioned cross-disciplinary courses, e.g. Biochemistry, Cell/Molecular Biology, etc., will vary among colleges and universities, the academic expectations as listed represent the absolute courses expected of matriculants to the School of Medicine.
-The preliminary courses may be acquired through traditional university courses and/or approved online course work.
-Applicants considering the use of online coursework should contact the Office of Admissions at Duke University if there are any questions about the suitability of online coursework for DukeMed.
+The preliminary coursework leading up to the cross-disciplinary courses, e.g. Biochemistry, Cell/Molecular Biology, etc., will vary among colleges and universities, therefore the academic expectations as listed represent a sample of the courses we hope to see in our matriculants to the School of Medicine.